 Where are the services located?

 Services may be provided in private homes, agencies, company retreat locations, offices and clinics in the York and Mecklenburg Counties.
 If your area was not listed, please notify Piedmont Music Therapy about accommodating your location.
-There are plans for PMT to open a clinic in Fort Mill... stay in touch if you would like those details.
+There are plans for PMT to open a clinic... sign up to receive our newsletter if you would like those details.